pascallaliberte/sharpen.page/_posts/2020-07-10-visitors-will-excuse-your-unstyled-landing-page.md

 [![Photo of those familiar words](/assets/images/posts/2020-07-10-visitors-will-excuse-your-unstyled-landing-page-01b.jpg)][productlistings]

-Most designers would balk at that styling, but they've got the style of a familiar neighborhood handyman advertisement. **Nothing fancy.
+Most designers would balk at that styling, but those elements have the style of a familiar neighborhood handyman advertisement. **Nothing fancy.
 Straight-talking.
 Midwestern-style no-nonsense.**

 ## But Will They Buy (Sign up to Get Notified)?